 Martha: But you had this camera given to you by your father and you jumped in.

 Michelle: It was a Hi8 camera.
 He was always getting me electronic stuff.
 He knew that I had a visual sense.
 Eventually, I got a better camera, a mini DV camera from an old roommate of mine who wasn’t using it.
-I think those tapes from Brighton Beach were the only once that were shot on Hi8.
+I think those tapes from Brighton Beach were the only ones that were shot on Hi8.

 I would go visit Irene, and bring food and the camera, and sometimes some beer.
 That was basically how it all began.
 We didn’t know what we were doing.